quoctrungdh/iCommerce/README.md

 Centralized logging is key to a shorter mean time to resolution (MTTR) and speedy Root Cause Analysis (RCA).
 Whilst logging and monitoring are usually considered to be separate topics in their own right, log event-based alerts provide a good combination.

 **Next steps?**
-- Transferring **Activity's service** to Elastic Search then Marketing ( for instance ) can search, virtualize and analytic them.
+- Transferring **Activity's service** to Elastic Search then Marketing team ( for instance ) can search, virtualize and analytic them.

 ### Service mesh & Monitoring